 The lighthouse tower serves as a cafe during the summer season; the complex also contains a museum on the history of the original lighthouse with several rooms of photos and antique equipment.
 Gavdos is home to the radio station Gavdos FM 88.8.
 In Kastri you will find the only post office on the island.
 You can also find a small clinic in Kastri (+30 28230 42195) and bank (ATM) in Karave port.
 There is a police station with a single policeman on the island (+30 28230 41109).

 Proposed hiking trails

 Gavdos is one of the best places for hiking and favored by all hiking clubs of Crete.
 The first suggested route is Lighthouse - Ambelos - Potamos - Pirgos and back.
-You should also not miss the trail from Korfos to Tripiti beach and back to Vatsiana, where you will see some of the most amazing landscapes in your life.
-Lastly, the easy trail from Sarakiniko to Agiannis and Lavrakas is suitalble for everyone and you will meet the tropical side of Gavdos with the long pine- and cedarwooded emerald beaches.
+You should also not miss the trail from Korfos to Tripiti beach and back to Vatsiana, where you will see some of the most amazing landscapes in the isle.
+Lastly, the easy trail from Sarakiniko to Agiannis and Lavrakas is suitalble for everyone and you will meet the exotic side of Gavdos with the long pine- and juniper- wooded emerald beaches.